-- Applicants can propose to offer training to organizations and individuals already doing restorative justice work and seeking to expand or adapt it; or organizations and individuals new to restorative justice work and seeking to implement restorative practices for the first time. - Applicants can propose offering training to individuals, organizations, or to multiple individuals/organizations in cohort-based settings, conferences, round tables, etc. Applicants proposing to offer training do not need to have identified specific training participants in their application. - Applicants can propose to establish a learning community.
+- Applicants can propose to offer training to organizations and individuals already doing restorative justice work and seeking to expand or adapt it; or organizations and individuals new to restorative justice work and seeking to implement restorative practices for the first time.
+An applicant may propose offering training and/or technical assistance within their own organization. - Applicants can propose offering training to individuals, organizations, or to multiple individuals/organizations in cohort-based settings, conferences, round tables, etc. Applicants proposing to offer training do not need to have identified specific training participants in their application. - Applicants can propose to establish a learning community.
 Examples of activities for the learning community to focus on may include, but are not limited to: - i.
-Facilitate and strengthen relationships among RJ providers in NYC - ii.
+Facilitate and strengthen relationships among RJ providers in NYC

+- ii.
 Connect organizations to information on best practices in RJ and culturally competent RJ resources - iii.
 Engage RJ providers in city-level education and advocacy to foster and strengthen restorative practices in multiple contexts